In Vitro Pyrogen Test Methods

 Workshop on the Monocyte Activation Test

-Workshop participants explored how the FDA Medical Device Development Tools (MDDT) Program could be used to qualify the MAT as a standalone pyrogen test for specific medical device contexts of use.
+Workshop participants explored how the FDA Medical Device Development Tools (MDDT) Program could be used to qualify MAT as a standalone pyrogen test for specific medical device contexts of use.
 Attendees discussed practical aspects of pyrogen testing and the evidence needed to support qualification of MAT as a replacement for animal-based pyrogen tests.
-Scientists from the FDA Center for Devices and Radiological Health (CDRH) outlined important considerations for use of the MAT in assessment of medical device biocompatibility and sterility and the role of the MDDT Program for qualification of MAT.
+Scientists from the FDA Center for Devices and Radiological Health (CDRH) outlined important considerations for use of MAT in assessment of medical device biocompatibility and sterility and the role of the MDDT Program for qualification of MAT.

-There was general agreement that the MAT could be qualified as acceptable for batch-release testing for microbial-based pyrogens.
+There was general agreement that MAT could be qualified as acceptable for batch-release testing for microbial-based pyrogens.
 However, additional studies were recommended to demonstrate its ability to detect known MMPs.
 This testing would determine whether the assay can be used for both biocompatibility and sterility or if other information on MMPs would be needed to address biocompatibility.
 Participants also discussed information gaps on MMPs, potential test controls, and other challenges and opportunities for implementing the use of MAT as a comprehensive pyrogen test.

 ICCVAM Evaluation of Five In Vitro Pyrogen Test Methods